 The GDPR provides for the right not [to] be subjected to a decision made entirely devoted by a machine, with some exceptions.

 What challenges arise from GDPR limitations on AI?

 How will GDPR affect AI?
 GDPR has six data protection principles at its core.
-According to a report by the Norwegian Data Protection Authority, artificial intelligence faces four challenges associated with these principles.
+According to a report by the Norwegian Data Protection Authority, artificial intelligence and data protection face four challenges associated with these principles.
 AI development has problems fulfilling purpose limitation, data minimization, fairness, transparency, and the right to information.

 Six core principles of GDPR

 The GDPR fairness principle addresses fair processing of personal data: in other words, data must be processed with respect for the data subject’s interests.
 Also, the regulation obligates that a data controller take measures to prevent discriminatory effects on individuals.
 It’s no secret that many AI systems are trained using biased data.
 Or that their algorithmic models contain certain biases.
 That’s why AI systems often demonstrate racial, gender, health, religious, or ideological discrimination.
 For GDPR compliance using AI, companies have to learn how to mitigate those biases in their AI systems.